Please note: Road construction on Grand Blvd north of I-64/40 may delay travel to Powell Hall. Allow extra time or use an alternate route.

 SymphonyCares

-Since its inception during the 2011/2012 season, the SLSO’s SymphonyCares program has enriched peoples’ lives through the power of music by providing free performances for those who may be unable to attend a concert at Powell Hall.
-SLSO musicians perform at various locations throughout Greater St. Louis including healthcare facilities and senior living centers.
+Since its inception during the 2011/12 season, the SLSO’s SymphonyCares program has enriched peoples’ lives through the power of music by providing free performances for those who may be unable to attend a concert at Powell Hall.
+SLSO musicians perform at various locations throughout Greater St. Louis including healthcare facilities, senior living centers, and correctional centers.

 A Glimpse into SymphonyCares